 Through personal and professional experiences, Mike’s understanding of those we serve and their needs, due to his military service, energizes his desire to build the Bonfire to its fullest potential in order to help all those that need it.
 Mike resides in Centennial, Colorado with his wife Peggy, they have three grown children, Morgan, Taylor, and Kyle.

-Helen serves as our Vice President overseeing the organizations’ operations to include member services, marketing, and operational systems.
+Helen serves as our Vice President overseeing the organization’s operations including member services, marketing, and operational systems.
 Helen also serves as a mission coordinator for each of our Purple Heart Retreats managing and organizing event logistics and travel arrangements.
 Helen is certified in Mental Health First Aid and has been trained to provide initial help to people experiencing problems such as depression, anxiety disorders, psychosis, and substance use disorders, through the National Council for Behavioral Health.

-Helen and has over 19 years of experience with startup entrepreneurial businesses, process system development and management, customer relationship management, marketing collaboration, and network coordination.
-Helen has been with the Warrior Bonfire Program since 2014, building and developing, all member registration systems and vetting processes, website and social media foundations, network relationships throughout the Veteran care industry, mission branding and messaging, and program service integrity.
+Helen has over 19 years of experience with startup entrepreneurial businesses, process system development and management, customer relationship management, marketing collaboration, and network coordination.
+Helen has been with the Warrior Bonfire Program since 2014, building and developing all member registration systems and vetting processes, website and social media foundations, network relationships throughout the Veteran care industry, mission branding and messaging, and program service integrity.

-Helen’s wide range of professional experience and personal experiences as a wife, mother, cancer survivor, and personal traumatic situations allows her the ability, understanding, and desire to help our combat wounded veterans heal post-trauma.
-Helen resides in Bradenton, Florida with her husband Gregg, they have two grown sons, Taylor and John David.
+Helen’s wide range of professional experience and personal experiences as a wife, mother, cancer survivor, and personal traumatic situations allows her the ability, understanding, and desire to help our combat-wounded veterans heal post-trauma.
+Helen resides in Birmingham, Alabama with her husband and two grown sons.